Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • have the relevant subject matter and assessment experience and meet the expertise requirements for the roles and responsibilities outlined in the position description

-• have the principal’s support, as required
+• have the principal’s support for casual employment with the QCAA, as required

 • commit to participation in events, as required.